ICR-SC/good-practice/docs/good/friday.md

 ### Practical Applications
 - Containerizing a simple analysis pipeline
 - Sharing reproducible environments with colleagues
-- Best practices for container security and efficiency
-- Integration with version control systems
+- Converting docker to singularity for HPC

 ---